American Studies Department

 Director, Associate Professor Laura Saltz

-Professor Margaret McFadden; Associate Professor Laura Saltz; Assistant Professors Laura Fugikawa and Benjamin Lisle; Visiting Assistant Professor Amber Hickey
+Professor Margaret McFadden; Associate Professor Laura Saltz; Assistant Professors Laura Fugikawa and Benjamin Lisle; Visiting Assistant Professor Natalie Michelle; Visiting Instructor Chelsea Fairbank

-Advisory Committee: Professor Tanya Sheehan (Art); Associate Professors Chandra Bhimull (African-American Studies and Anthropology), Damon Mayrl (Sociology), Maple Rasza (Anthropology and Global Studies), Katherine Stubbs (English), Steve Wurtzler (Cinema Studies), and Natalie Zelensky (Music); Assistant Professors Gail Carlson (Environmental Studies), Seth Kim (Cinema Studies), Gwyneth Shanks (Theater and Dance), and Jay Sibara (Women’s, Gender and Sexuality Studies)
+Advisory Committee: Professor Tanya Sheehan (Art); Associate Professors Chandra Bhimull (African-American Studies and Anthropology), Damon Mayrl (Sociology), Maple Rasza (Anthropology and Global Studies), Katherine Stubbs (English), Steve Wurtzler (Cinema Studies), and Natalie Zelensky (Music); Assistant Professors Gail Carlson (Environmental Studies), Gwyneth Shanks (Performance, Theater, and Dance), and Jay Sibara (Women’s, Gender, and Sexuality Studies)

 New Requirements for the Major in American Studies